 If you’re a technical artist, a hobbyist, or are otherwise interested in using Salient Poses I’d recommend starting with the interactive Maya Plugin.
 Otherwise, developers looking to automate the process might be more interested in the Command Line Interface.

 Otherwise, if you’re want to read more about the algorithm you might be interested to check out the algorithm page for a more detailed overview of Salient Poses and also the results page to see some interactive examples.

 Beyond that, anyone is welcome to join our Slack Community and talk with me directly - any of your questions, feature requests, critique, or general chat are most welcome!

 Richard Roberts developed Salient Poses during his doctorate study at Victoria University of Wellington.
 Taking inspiration from a SIGGRAPH sketch, Richard designed the algorithm as a new approach to compressing and editing motion capture animation.

-Throughout the process, John Lewis supervised the project, helping out with both the high level theory and also the nuts of bolts are the programming (Lewis is now a lead researcher at SEED, Electronic Arts).
+Throughout the process, John Lewis supervised the project, helping out with both the high-level theory and also the nuts of bolts are the programming (Lewis is now a lead researcher at SEED, Electronic Arts).
 The research team at OLM Digital - especially Ken Anjyo, who created and lead the team - contributed invaluable industry expertise and perspective to the research.
-Finally, Jaewoo Seo and Yeongho Seol reviewed the work many times over and contributed feedback from the side lines.
+Finally, Jaewoo Seo and Yeongho Seol reviewed the work many times over and contributed both feedback and code snippets from the sidelines.

-Outside of the everyone above, special thanks should be given to Ayumi Kimura and other staff at OLM Digital, along with artists and researchers at SEED, Electronic Arts, Weta Digital, and Victoria University of Wellington’s Computational Media Innovation Centre and Virtual World’s Lab.
+Outside of the everyone above, we call special thanks to Ayumi Kimura and other staff at OLM Digital, along with artists and researchers at SEED, Electronic Arts, Weta Digital, and Victoria University of Wellington’s Computational Media Innovation Centre and Virtual World’s Lab.
 With the help of these people, the research would have been able to succeed.